duxingzhe/algorithm-notes/README.md

 If you are a student for self study, I suggest you should have some practical experience in programming for a year.

-If you are a student for Computer Science, you can study and fellow this respository at once.
+If you are a student for Computer Science, you can study and follow this respository at once.

 I have worked for a year, and now can partially understand the open courses.
 So I decide to take some notes for improvement.